SurveyMonkey/surveymonkey-ios-sdk/README.md

 ```
 Or download the [latest release](https://github.com/SurveyMonkey/surveymonkey-ios-sdk/releases)

+*Note:* We'll be adding cocoapods integration when we exit beta in the coming months

 ### Integrating with XCode

 1. In the project navigation sidebar, right-click on the **Frameworks** group and select **"Add files to [ProjectName]"**